Contact Us

 Can surrogacy be performed in Colombia?

-Currently, the Colombian legal system does not regulate surrogacy in Colombia, since there is no current legal framework that manages the scope and rules concerning this assisted reproduction technique.
-As of right now, only the pronouncements of the Constitutional Court led the way on how to achieve legal surrogacy.
-However, no provision contemplates the express prohibition to perform it.
+As of right now, since there is no legal norm that regulates surrogacy in Colombia, only the pronouncements of the Constitutional Court led the way on how to achieve legal surrogacy.
+However, no provision contemplates the express prohibition to perform surrogacy in Colombia.

 • The woman interested in having a child has physiological problems to conceive.